-A further eighteen employees were selected from farms in Wellington and De Doorns and they attended the five-day Peer Educator training over five consecutive Wednesdays or Thursdays.
-(The challenges to involve employers resulted in lower than expected numbers.)
+A further 18 employees were selected from farms in Wellington and De Doorns and they attended the five-day Peer Educator training over five consecutive Wednesdays or Thursdays.
 The training empowered them with information and tools to share HIV information with family and friends and it assisted them to grow as Peer Educators that can support people who are living with HIV or have questions about HIV.

 To ensure the continued impact of the project, CABSA remained in contact with Peer Educators and a number of follow-up sessions were arranged in both Wellington and De Doorns.
 These meetings were conducted in the evenings after work as to not interfere with work responsibilities.
 This was not easy for everyone to involved, but the majority of the group stayed committed.

 The Peer Educators from De Doorns arranged a one-day HIV awareness workshop in their area that was attended by 34 people, indicating the need for more information.

 One Family Health Day was organized for each area.
 The Family Health Day in Wellington took place on the 12th of November at the local farm school, Bergriver Primary.
 It was attended by 340 adults and children of whom 120 participated in the HIV testing and other available health screening.

 The Family Health Day for De Doorns was scheduled for the 2nd of December at the Rabie Primary School.
 It was attended by about 160 adults and children of whom 41 participated in the HIV testing and other health screening.
 The HIV testing services were offered by NORSA.

 Health screening at one of the Family Health Days.